zsspan/zsspan/README.md

-Hi, I’m @zsspan, and Currently a First Year Student at the University of Toronto:
+Hi, I’m @zsspan, and I am currently a Second Year Student at the University of Toronto:

-This GitHub is currently under development and for now, used mainly as an archive of side projects and other achievements
+I am currently in the software engineering specialist stream and enjoy many disciplines of CS.
+This GitHub currently hosts some of the things I have done.

 Visit [https://zsspan.github.io/](https://zsspan.github.io/) for my contact and achievements!